silverton-io/buz-docs/docs/introduction/what-is-buz.md

 ## Features

 1. **Low infrastructure** means the system is **easily configured, deployed, and maintained**.
-2. **Flexible.** Collect and send event, webhook, and pixel payloads to number of destinations.
+2. **Flexibility** to collect and send event, webhook, and pixel payloads to number of destinations.
 3. **Schema-based data validation and annotation** helps enforce convention around how data is defined and evolved.
 4. **Lightweight schema registry** supports ten different schema backends.
 Schemas are cached for consistently-high performance.
 5. **Privacy handlers** anonymize or redact sensitive data at point of collection, not after it has proliferated throughout your cloud infrastructure.
-6. **Empowerment not opinion.** Send data to streaming databases like [Materialize](https://materialize.com/), message brokers like [NATS](https://nats.io/), streaming infra like [Redpanda](https://redpanda.com/), regular-old-databases like [Postgres](https://www.postgresql.org/), or interesting cloud things like [Kinesis Firehose](https://aws.amazon.com/kinesis/data-firehose/).

-**Because you know what systems you prefer or have already built upon, not us.**
+6. **Empowerment not opinion.** Send data to streaming databases like [Materialize](https://materialize.com/), message brokers like [NATS](https://nats.io/), streaming infra like [Redpanda](https://redpanda.com/), regular-old-databases like [Postgres](https://www.postgresql.org/), or interesting cloud things like [Kinesis Firehose](https://aws.amazon.com/kinesis/data-firehose/). **Because you know what systems you prefer or have already built upon, not us.**

 ***

 # When To Use Buz
 ### You want to collect data [from multiple sources and protocols](inputs/overview) using a single, fully-OSS system.